CXu0630/CarbonArchive/1.0 Carbon Primer for Architects/1.7 LCIA Methodologies/Ecosystem Damage Potential.md

 Parent:
 ---
 ## Definition
 The Ecosystem Damage Potential method was developed by ETH.
 It assesses land occupation and transformation.
+EDP is an endpoint LCIA method.
+It focuses on translating inventory data (e.g., emissions, energy use) into **ecosystem damage indicators**, often expressed in terms of **biodiversity loss, species extinction risk**, or **ecosystem quality degradation**.

 ## References
 https://support.ecoinvent.org/impact-assessment